firepear/homefarm/docs/management.md

 The behavior of `query` can be modified with the following arguments:

-- `-t WU_TYPE` -- Filters by searching only for WUs whose name matches `WU_TYPE`
+- `-t WUTYPE` Filters by searching only for WUs whose name matches `WUTYPE`
-- `-s TIMESPAN` -- Specify a number of hours to include, rather than the default 24
+- `-s TIMESPAN` Specify a number of hours to include, rather than the default 24 (can be fractional)
-- `-c` -- Show only WU count and no other stats
+- `-c` Compact output; show only WU count
+- `-j` Output JSON rather than pretty-printed text

 ```
 # farmctl query community -t MCM -s 96 -c